Best Modeling Amp on a Budget

 Big name guitarists and even producers are now embracing the magic that amp modeling technology brings, and this in turn pushes the quality of amp modelers to new heights.
 Here we look at the best modeling amps that offer amazing value for your money, focusing on amps that sit below the $400 mark.

 When digital modeling was introduced, the modeled tones lacked fidelity, nuance and dynamics.
-However, technology has is quickly catching up, blurring the sonic distinction between the real amps from their modeled counterparts.
+However, technology has been quickly catching up, blurring the sonic distinction between the real amps from their modeled counterparts.

 Years after they first came out, the Line 6 Spider Series continues to be among the top selling amps in the world and for good reason, they offer flexibility, durability and power at very tempting price points.
-Made by the same company that pioneered the am modeling trend, the Spider IV amps are literally packed with great sounds and features, while remaining affordable and accessible.
+The Spider V is the latest iteration of this affordable modeling guitar amp line, with even more sounds, deeper parameter controls and upgraded hardware, as expected from the company that pioneered amp modeling itself.

-The really cool stuff happens when you play with the amp's 16 amp and 20 effects models, giving you access to a lot of tones.
-Aside from the wealth of tools, Line 6 also spoon feeds you with great presets, enlisting the help of professional artists to create 300 artist-made presets, and providing 200 song-based presets that mimic the tones used on popular songs.
+There's virtually no end to what you can do with this amp, just going through its staggering 101 effects, 78 amps, and 23 cabinets will take quite a lot of time.
+Now factor in the over 100 presets and the various combinations, and you have yourself a super versatile modeling amp - that doesn't dig a hole in your pocket.
+Aside from the wealth of tools, Line 6 also spoon feeds you with great presets, enlisting the help of professional artists to create artist-made presets, along with song-based presets that mimic the tones used on popular songs.

 Peavey Vypyr VIP